 His clients call Michael Lamonsoff “The Bull” because he never stops fighting for them.
 Thanks to “The Bull” and his team of top-rated litigators, the Law Offices of Michael S. Lamonsoff, PLLC., is consistently rated as one of the top personal injury law firms in New York City.

 Medicine is a very specialized field.
-As patients, we have no choice but to trust our doctors, surgeons, nurses, and other healthcare providers to care for us properly when we are sick or injured and vulnerable.
+As patients, we have no choice but to trust our doctors, surgeons, nurses, and other healthcare providers to care for us properly when we're sick or injured and vulnerable.
 But what happens when a medical professional is careless or negligent?
-What recourse do you have if a medical provider who has been entrusted treat you injures you or makes you ill instead?
+What recourse do you have if a medical provider entrusted to treat you injures you or makes you ill instead?

 What medical malpractice lawyers need to know